deep-compute/slackdump/README.md

 # slackdump

-Dump all Slack conversations into a Database and keep streaming and getting messages in real time
+Dump all Slack conversations into a Database and keep streaming to get real time messages